 Stocks rise on mergers, homebuilder outlook

-NEW YORK (AP) — The stock market got a boost from mergers, homes, and phones.
+The stock market got a boost on Monday from mergers, homes, and phones.

-Two big deals Monday suggested growing confidence in the economy: Luxury retailer Neiman Marcus was sold for $6 billion, and Koch Industries bought electronics component maker Molex for $7.2 billion.
+Stocks posted their biggest gains in almost two months.
+Two big deals suggested growing confidence in the economy: Luxury retailer Neiman Marcus was sold for $6 billion, and Koch Industries bought electronics component maker Molex for $7.2 billion.

 Homebuilding stocks were some of the biggest gainers in the Standard & Poor’s 500 index after Hovnavian Enterprises said home prices are rising and its backlog jumped almost 27 percent from a year earlier.

 Hovnanian rose 11 cents, or 2.2 percent, to close at $5.15.
 PulteGroup, D.R.
 Horton and Lennar also gained.
 Homebuilder MDC Holdings rose $1.72, or 6.2 percent, to $29.37 after an upgrade from a Citi analyst.

 Homebuilding stocks have had a volatile year.
 Investors have been bullish because the housing market is recovering, but worried that rising interest rates make mortgages more expensive for home buyers.